THM-Health/PILOS/CONTRIBUTING.md

 ### PHPMyAdmin
 To adjust the port of PHPMyAdmin, change FORWARD_PHPMYADMIN_PORT in the .env file.
-By default PHPMyAdmin is servered at http://localhost:8080
+By default, PHPMyAdmin is served at http://localhost:8080

 ### Admin user
 To create a new admin user run the artisan command for admin user creation (see README.md).